rohithr8484/MezoSync/README.md

 Mezo Sync is a Bitcoin-powered financial experience layer that makes saving and payments feel as simple as modern banking while preserving on-chain transparency and user control.
 Through Smart Savings, users can put their MUSD to work in high-yield savings accounts, earning a 4.5% annual return with no lock-ups and the freedom to withdraw anytime, all while maintaining the stability of a trusted stablecoin.

-With Send & Request, Mezo Sync enables instant, zero-fee MUSD transfers, allowing users to split bills, pay friends, or send MUSD globally in seconds.
+Mezo Sync enables instant, zero-fee MUSD transfers, allowing users to split and pay bills, pay friends or send MUSD globally in seconds.
 By combining seamless payments with automated savings growth, Mezo Sync delivers a fast, intuitive, and reliable financial layer built for everyday use—powered by Bitcoin-grade security and efficiency.

 - Bitcoin-powered financial experience layer